Last updated: 19 April 2023

 After the interview

-Soon after the interview, perhaps the next day, you can go through the written record of the interview (the “transcript”) to check for any mistakes or misunderstandings in your answers, or how they were written down, or in the interpretation.
-You might find it useful to have a friend/supporter to help you with this.
+Soon after the interview, perhaps the next day, you should go through the written record of the interview (the “transcript”) to check for any mistakes or misunderstandings in your answers, or how they were written down, or in the interpretation.
+You might find it useful to have a friend to help you with this.
 It may be several months before you receive your asylum decision based on this interview, so it is best to look for potential problems while it is still fresh in your mind.